Can developers survive without a good search in their editor? Who has never used the famous find and replace trick in one or multiple files?

 vimgrep, I strongly advice you to look at the excellent vimcast about it.

-Search With grep
+Searching With grep

-vimgrep is similar.
+:vimgrep is similar.
 For example:

-:grep mySearch *will search every occurences of
+:grep mySearch *- Search every occurences of

 mySearchin the working directory